 Seek alternative treatments

-Perhaps conservative treatments such as physical therapy, chiropractic therapy, or steroidal injections have provided little or no relief from your disc protrusion symptoms.
+Perhaps conservative treatments such as physical therapy, chiropractic therapy or steroidal injections have provided little or no relief from your disc protrusion symptoms.
 If this is your situation, contact the orthopedic specialists at Laser Spine Institute.
-Our minimally invasive outpatient procedures and progressive endoscopic techniques have helped tens of thousands of patients recover their health.
-Schedule a complimentary review of your MRI or CT scan today.
+Our minimally invasive outpatient procedures and progressive techniques have helped tens of thousands of patients find relief from neck and back pain.
+Schedule a complimentary initial consultation today.